 The clinical research at the ICO aims to: contribute to the improvement of cancer treatment and offer patients the best alternatives among the new therapeutic strategies.

 As part of this framework, the ICO follows a series of prior in-house standards to guarantee the scientific interest of clinical trials, in addition to complying with the requirements established in current legislation and with the standards of Good Clinical Practice.

 The in-house directives of the ICO dealing with clinical research come from General Management, in consensus with the Board of Science.
-The latter launches lines of work aimed at carrying out clinical research with consistency, transparency and homogeneity among the three ICO centres.
+The latter launches lines of work aimed at carrying out clinical research with consistency, transparency and homogeneity among the ICO centres.